rasmusab/officialcocktails/officialcocktails.com/content/cocktails/paloma.md

 - Use carbonated water or club soda: Palomas are typically topped off with carbonated water or club soda.
 Use a good quality sparkling water to add effervescence and balance out the flavors.

-## Alcohol-free alternative to a Paloma
+## Alcohol-free alternative to the Paloma

 The alcohol-free alternative to Paloma is the Virgin Paloma.